- General Policy

 The objectives of the Code of Business Ethics are:

-- to offer guidance to Bus Éireann board directors in their business conduct;
+- to offer guidance to CIE Group Board Members and directors in their business conduct,

-- the promotion and maintenance of confidence and trust in Bus Éireann and
+- the promotion and maintenance of confidence and trust in the CIE Group; and

-The Code of Business Ethics applies to all directors of the company.
+The Code of Business Ethics applies to all Board Members and directors of the Group.

 The guiding principles of the Code of Business Ethics can be summarised under seven headings: